 1-855-606-2096 | Option 1

 This page will be updated as further information becomes available.
-For the latest information on the negotiations, visit the Canada Post site.
+For the latest information on the strike and negotiation updates, visit the Canada Post site.